xelfia/Virtueld/manual.md

 * Other characters are available in the following ways.

 > Unexpected behavior may occur with not bundled characters.
-> [VRoid Studio](https://studio.vroid.com/) characters of standard design work as it is.
+> [VRoid Studio](https://studio.vroid.com/) characters with a standard design work as it is.
 > What character is a good behavior, or would fit into the world, or funny, or will be an interesting behavior.
 > Please share your experiment on social media etc. ☺